cheriangeorge/System-Commands-course/Week6.md

 |	`$`	|	Field reference	|
 |	` `	|	Blank is for concatenation	|

+- Adding 0 to a string makes it get interpreted as a number.

 * #### Functions and commands

 | Operation  | Commands  |